luiscarlosgph/ndarray-opencv-converter/README.md

 ndarray-opencv-converter
 ------------------------
-If you have a C++ computer vision pipeline that uses OpenCV and you want to expose it to Python, this is your library.
+If you have a C++ computer vision pipeline that uses OpenCV and you want to expose it to Python, this header-only library will make your code work seamlessly in C++ and Python.

 Dependencies
 ------------